manishekhawat/device-type-capture/README.md

 ## Contributing

-The main purpose of this repository is to continue evolving `@techbana`, making it faster and easier to use.
-Development of `@techbana` happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving `@techbana`.
+The main purpose of this repository is to continue evolving `@techbana/device-type-capture`, making it faster and easier to use.
+Development of `@techbana/device-type-capture` happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving `@techbana/device-type-capture`.

 ### Code of Conduct